dsohk/susecap-demostore/README.md

 ./switch-version.sh v1 v2
 ```

+At this point, the audience should see the order-app-v2 on their mobile phone.

 4. Rollback from v2 to v1

 ```
 ./switch-version.sh v2 v1
 ```

+Ask the audience to check if their mobile phone is showing order-app-v1 (no
+bitcoin) option.

 # Reset the demo environment